test-spec-tech/bci-notes/ideas.md

 Memory enhancement boosts natural encoding, consolidation, and retrieval.
 But enhancement cannot help when there is **no natural encoding event to boost**.
 Anterograde amnesia patients cannot form new memories.
 Skill acquisition requires months of practice.
 Traumatic memories resist overwriting.
 These problems require a fundamentally different approach: **writing memories from scratch**.

-Artificial memory writing must solve six problems that enhancement never faces:
+Memory writing must solve six problems that enhancement never faces:

 | Stage | Problem | Approach |
 |-------|---------|----------|